AFraucaA/Wordy/README.md

 # Challenge/project scope
 Eventually I want to make this open so that others can create their own extensions of the `WordyPlayer` abstract class and test them / compare them against each other.
 We'll see how that goes.

-## Assumptions
+## Hardcoded Assumptions
 * All words are 5 letters long.
+This is hardcoded into the WordyEngine class.
+## Softcoded Assumptions
 * There's 6 allowed guesses.
+This can be edited in the Wordy class.

 ## Guess feedback
 Feedback for each guess is packaged in an `ArrayList<int>` object.
 The Array contains five integers, one for each letter in the guess and in the answer.
 Each integer can be 0, 1, or 2.
 If the i-th integer is 0, it means that the i-th letter of the guess is not in the answer word (grey); if it's 1, it means that the i-th letter is in the final answer, but not in that position (yellow); if it's 2, it means that the i-th letter is in the i-th position in the final answer (green).